 - No cortisone six weeks prior to treatment

-- No ice post treatment
+- No ice post-treatment

-RSWT has been subjected to more valid scientific study than any other modality in physical medicine.
+Shockwave Therapy has been subjected to more valid scientific study than any other modality in physical medicine.
 The results far exceed other types of modalities and have been published in numerous well respected medical journals.
 Here are a few examples:

 91% success rate calcific tendonitis of the shoulder